socketstream/socketstream/README.md

 Special thanks to Paul Jensen for contributing code, ideas and testing early prototypes.
 Big thanks also to Addy Osmani for help with everything JavaScript related, Alan Milford for the excellent SocketRacer.com demo (which will be running on SocketStream 0.3 soon!), and Craig Jordan Muir for designing the awesome new SocketStream logo.

-Thanks also to the many who have contributed code to 0.1 and 0.2.
+Thanks also to the many who have contributed code and ideas.
 We plan to properly feature contributors on our website in the near future.

 ### Credits